Join us on Facebook!

 |loop repeat||the sample starts at beat 1 and will play continuously, rewinding itself at every bar|

 |one shot||one shot basic||the sample starts on key press and stops on a second keypress|

-Sample channels are playable either by pressing the key associated or clicking on the channel play button .
-The following table shows what happens with channels in loop mode:
+Sample channels are playable by clicking on the channel play button . or by pressing the corresponding keyboard/MIDI button if bound.
+The following table shows the behavior of sample channels in loop mode:

-The following table shows what happens with channels in one shot mode:
+The following table shows the behavior of channels in one shot mode: